 Photoshop Hardware Requirements

-Below is what you need to know to build your system for Adobe Photoshop.
+Below is what you need to know for your system to meet Adobe Photoshop hardware requirements.

 Photoshop uses many effects which are dependent on your graphics card.
-A mid-end graphics card like the Nvidia GTX 1060 is more than capable of processing these effects.
+A mid-end graphics card like the Nvidia GTX 1650 is more than capable of processing these effects.
 You can see which Photoshop effects make use of the graphics card here.
-If absolute color accuracy is important to you however you should consider a workstation video card like the Nvidia Quadro M2000.
-This will ensure you can view 10-bit color on your 10-bit monitor.
+There is no real advantage to using a Quadro workstation card over a consumer card in Photoshop since both now provide 10-bit color when used with a 10-bit monitor.

 Hard drives have developed in leaps and bounds over the last 8 years with the advent of solid state drives.
 The best hard drive configuration for digital content creators such as Photoshop users is one solid state hard drive for the operating system and applications and a separate hard drive for active projects.
 You may want to choose a third hard drive for short-term storage or somewhere to dump your images after a photo shoot.
 A solid state hard drive ensures that your computer will load the operating system and applications quickly.